Fentanyl Withdrawals

 Withdrawal symptoms can be incredibly painful and unpleasant.
 This can lead people to do whatever they can to make them stop, which often includes returning to fentanyl use.
 Returning after a period of abstinence is even more dangerous than any other instance of fentanyl use, because your body may have a lower tolerance than it did before you quit.
 You may administer the same dose of fentanyl you did before trying to stop, and overdose.

 Fentanyl is the strongest opioid available.
-It is 100 times stronger than morphine, and even two milligrams – less than a tenth of the size of a penny – can cause an overdose due to its potency.
+It is 100 times stronger than morphine, and even two milligrams – less than a tenth of the size of a penny – can cause an fentanyl overdose due to its potency.
 This makes fentanyl withdrawal more dangerous by extension, both due to a higher severity of withdrawal symptoms and a higher chance of overdosing.

 Quitting Fentanyl “Cold Turkey” vs. Weaning